- Latest News

 - Class brochure

 New Jersey Youth Theatre gratefully acknowledges the New Jersey Cultural Trust's generous $40,000 grant.
-This major contribution will enable us to establish a liquidity reserve fund to help safeguard our financial stability and growth.
+This major contribution has enable us to establish a liquidity reserve fund to help safeguard our financial stability and growth.

 TRANSFORMING YOUNG TALENT TO GREATNESS, Takes NJYT and Your Support...
 MAKE A DIFFERENCE...MAKE A CHARITABLE GIFT THIS YEAR.